Teeth Whitening (Bleaching)

 All tobacco and tobacco products should be avoided.

-If the prohibitions are not followed, there is a significant decrease in the initial whiteness level.
+If the prohibitions are not followed, a significant decrease in the initial whiteness level is observed.